kimevans404/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
 One of the challenges I came across in this analysis was using the COUNTIFS function in Excel.
+I had trouble getting the first COUNTIFS function to work, but after reading more into it on the Microsoft webpage I was able to figure out what I was doing wrong.
+One of the other things I found difficult was looking at the data and determining what was the best take-away from the analysis results.
+With this I reviewed what Louise's original problem was and how the data can help resolve it.

 ## Results